jonathanschilling/netlib-java/BUILDING.md

 # How to build netlib-java using Docker

+`netlib-java` consists of various bits and pieces.
+The `native-system` netlib libraries and their dependencies should be available on the target system.
+The `native-ref` netlib libraries are shipped in the `jar`s along with the Java classes and have to be compiled for all supported target architectures and commonly found versions of `libgfortran`.
+The `f2j-ref` netlib implementation is a pure Java version obtained from the original Fortran sources by use of `f2j`.

+All Java parts are compiled using `openjdk-8-jdk` and assembled using Apache `maven`.

+The native parts of the code are built depending on the target architecture:
+- all macOS-related stuff is built and tested on the macOS CI runners provided by GitHub
+- all other binaries are build, i.e. (cross-)compiled on Linux for the various architectures
+- testing of the binaries compatible with `amd64` is done directly on the CI runners
+- testing of all other binaries is done using Docker's multiarch support via `binfmt-misc`;
+  see e.g. https://www.docker.com/blog/multi-platform-docker-builds/ for details.

+## Supported targets

 [Docker images for Debian](https://hub.docker.com/_/debian) are used to build `netlib-java` for the different versions of `/usr/lib/x86_x64-linux-gnu/libgfortran.so`.
 Here are the version available: